How To Make Networking

-Each of these examples excels at answering the trigger question, “What do you do?” more directly and succinctly than most.
+Each of these examples excels at answering the trigger question, “What do you do?” directly and succinctly.
 Indeed, to call any of these a ‘speech’ seems to misuse the term.
-Nevertheless, these exemplify what many who deliver a more lengthy elevator speech aim for: a bullseye hit answer.
+Even so, these exemplify what many who deliver a more lengthy elevator speech aim for: a bullseye-hit answer.

 pivot 180 degrees

 When people ask you what you do, do not get straight to the point with a concise answer.
 Rather, aim for your elevator speech to engage them in a conversation more valuable to you both.
 Your elevator speech should get them to open up with information necessary to discover business opportunities.